gerrit-coder/test/gerrit/README.md

 # Gerrit v3.4.1 Docker Setup

-This directory contains everything needed to build Gerrit v3.4.1 from source (including all plugins) and deploy it using Docker Compose.
+This directory contains everything needed to deploy Gerrit v3.4.1 with the coder-workspace plugin using Docker Compose.

 ## 📋 Overview

 This setup provides:
-- **Multi-stage Docker build** that compiles Gerrit v3.4.1 from source with all plugins
+- **Multi-stage Docker build** that downloads pre-built Gerrit v3.4.1 WAR and builds the coder-workspace plugin
 - **Docker Compose** configuration for easy deployment
 - **Management script** (`gerrit.sh`) for building, running, and managing the container